 - This pear, feta and walnut crostini might sound a little unusual, but trust me, it’s delicious.

 smoked salmon bruschetta with smashed avocado and feta

 - 1 lemon

-- a few fresh salad leaves I used a mix of rocket/arugula & baby spinach
+- a few fresh salad leaves I use a mix of fresh green leaves, but any are fine.

-- In a medium dish, mash up the avocado then crumble in the feta and grind in some freshly ground black pepper and a squeeze or two of lemon juice to taste.
-Give it all a final mash and mix.
+- In a medium dish, mash up the avocado.
+Then crumble in the feta and grind in some freshly ground black pepper.
+Stir in a few squeezes of lemon juice, or add more or less to taste.

-- Toast your bread in a toaster, then top with the avocado-feta mixture, a slice of salmon (fold it a little if necessary), a few salad leaves and a small slice of lemon.
+- Toast your bread in a toaster.
+Then top with the avocado-feta mixture and a slice of salmon (fold it a little if necessary).